国立研究開発法人土木研究所

 詳細情報

-論文投稿 The Satogawa Index (SGI): a landscape-based indicator for freshwater biodiversity in Japan
+論文投稿 The Satogawa Index: A landscape-based indicator for freshwater biodiversity in Japan

 作成年度 2023 年度

-論文名 The Satogawa Index (SGI): a landscape-based indicator for freshwater biodiversity in Japan
+論文名 The Satogawa Index: A landscape-based indicator for freshwater biodiversity in Japan

 論文名(和訳) さとがわ指標:日本における淡水景観に基づいた生物多様性指標